-Pierre Puvis De Chavannes France
+Pierre Puvis De Chavannes Biography | Oil Painting Reproductions

 12-14-1824 Lyon, FRA - 10-24-1898 Paris, FRABack to Artist IndexView Artists Paintings

-Pierre Puvis De Chavannes was educated at the Amiens College and at the Lycée Henri IV in Paris, and was intended to follow his father's profession when a serious illness interrupted his studies.
-He was compelled to convalesce at Mâcon with his brother and sister-in-law in 1844 and 1845.
-A journey to Italy opened his mind to fresh ideas, and on his return to Paris in 1846 he announced his intention to become a painter,.
-He went to study first under Eugène Delacroix, Henri Scheffer, and then under Thomas Couture.
+Pierre Puvis De Chavannes was studying from Amiens College and at the Lycée Henri IV in Paris and was expected to take after his father's profession when a serious illness curtailed his studies.
+For two years he convalesced with his brother and sister-in-law at Mâcon.
+After recuperating in 1845 a voyage to Italy opened his mind to fresh ideas, and on his arrival back to Paris in 1846, he announced his intention to become a painter.
+He first studied with Eugène Delacroix and Henri Scheffer, and then under Thomas Couture.

 Art Movement: Symbolism

-Influences: Eugene Delacroix, Henri Scheffer, Thomas Couture
+Artists Influencing Puvis De Chavannes: Eugene Delacroix, Henri Scheffer, Thomas Couture

-Influenced: Georges de Feure, Hans Hofmann, Auguste Rodin
+Painters Pierre Puvis De Chavannes Influenced: Georges de Feure, Hans Hofmann, Auguste Rodin